- 108 guests

 - ice class

 AdventureSmith Explorations’ Plancius review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our experts have been aboard nearly every small expedition ship in the polar regions.
-Please read our review below then contact our polar cruise experts to compare the Plancius with other Antarctica ships and small cruise ships sailing Arctic cruises and Antarctica cruises.
+Please read our review below then contact our polar cruise experts to compare the Plancius with other Antarctica ships and small cruise ships sailing Antarctica cruises and Arctic cruises including cruises to Greenland.

 Choose the Plancius for an activity-focused vessel while traveling in a comfortable and nicely decorated small ship that is spacious while imparting character, style and modern technology.
 The Plancius is a sleek ship made for explorers, much like her sister ship Ortelius.
 She makes for an excellent base camp for active-, adventure- and wildlife-minded modern explorers.
 Her polar cruises are primarily defined by an exploratory educational travel program, spending as much time ashore as possible hiking, kayaking, overnight field camping and even scuba diving.